m50d/m50d.github.com/_posts/2015-11-16-my-five-years.md

 But let me give my advice from my own 5.5 years of Scala, as they have been rather different from [those described here](http://manuel.bernhardt.io/2015/11/13/5-years-of-scala-and-counting-debunking-some-myths-about-the-language-and-its-environment/).

-## Avoid NPEs, avoid Exceptions generally
+## Avoid NPEs, avoid Exceptions

-Exceptions are an unpleasant surprise; even their biggest fans
+Avoiding NPEs is a great first step, but

 ### Four or more ways to write the same thing